-Yes.
+Yes!
 We are open to any new members that share our vision and would like to partner with us.
-Email us for more information.
+Email us for more information at email@example.com

 About Dynamic Spectrum Sharing

-Spectrum describes the range of frequencies, which wireless devices can use to transmit and receive information.
-In order to manage access to spectrum, regulators allocate different bands of frequencies for different uses and establish technical rules to minimize the likelihood of harmful interference.
-Some bands of spectrum are licensed for the exclusive use of certain entities and for specified purposes.
-These include uses as varied as military and public safety purposes, as well as commercial applications such as radio, television, and broadband Internet.
-Other bands are set aside for shared use on an unlicensed or license-exempt basis.
+Radioelectric Spectrum describes the range of radio frequencies which wireless devices can use to transmit and receive information.
+Devices that use the spectrum to communicate range from radios to Wi-Fi to mobile phones, satellites and remote controls.
+Some ranges of frequency (bands) are more suitable for particular uses than others.
+In order to manage access to spectrum, spectrum authorities allocate different bands of frequencies for different services and establish technical rules to minimize the likelihood of harmful interference.
+According to spectrum allocation, some bands of spectrum can be licensed for the exclusive use of certain entities and for specified purposes.
+Some bands are also set aside for shared use on an unlicensed or license-exempt basis.